0PkCk0/Mobile_Metherological_Station/AI_detection/README.md

 ------------------------------------------------------------------------

+## detection_responder.*
-The detection_responder.* module contains the function responsible for post-inference tasks, such as printing the results of image classification.
+The module contains the function responsible for post-inference tasks, such as printing the results of image classification.
 This module:
 Handles the processing of results obtained from the inference process.
 Prints the classification results to an output stream or display.

 --------------------------------------------------------------------------
+## app_camera_esp.*
-The app_camera_esp.* files serve as the cornerstone for configuring the camera pins and initializing the sensor.
+These files serve as the cornerstone for configuring the camera pins and initializing the sensor.
 These files encompass:
 Camera Pin Configuration: Various pins related to the camera are configured here to ensure proper communication and functionality.
 Sensor Initialization: The sensor is initialized within these files, ensuring that it is ready to capture images and interface with other components of the system

 -------------------------------------------------------

 ## MODEL TRAINING